 Reporting Sexual Misconduct and Sexual Assault

 To report an incident of sexual misconduct or sexual assault, call Ball State Police at 285-1111; Ball State police officers are available 24 hours a day, 7 days a week.
-During business hours, persons wishing to report sexual misconduct by a student may also contact
+During business hours, persons wishing to report sexual misconduct by a student may also call or email.

-The University encourages persons to report all incidents of sexual misconduct or sexual assault by students to the Ball State Police regardless of where the incident occurred.
+The University encourages persons to report all incidents of sexual misconduct including sexual assault, rape, stalking, or relationship violence by students to the Ball State Police regardless of where the incident occurred.

-Incidents of sexual misconduct involving students that are reported to Ball State Police will also be referred to the Assistant for follow-up and administrative investigation.
-Similarly, the Assistant or his/her designee will follow-up where appropriate in those instances where the University has a report of an incident of sexual assault or misconduct that has been reported to another law enforcement agency.
-The administrative investigation conducted by the Assistant to the Vice President for Student Affairs or her designee is separate from any criminal investigation.
+Incidents of sexual misconduct involving students that are reported to Ball State Police will also be referred to the Deputy Coordinator for follow-up and administrative investigation.
+Similarly, the Deputy Coordinator or her designee will follow-up where appropriate in those instances where the University has a report of an incident of sexual assault or misconduct that has been reported to another law enforcement agency.
+The administrative investigation conducted by the Deputy Coordinator or her designee is separate from any criminal investigation.